lingkaching/lingkaching.github.io/_pages/about.md

 Email: jjling.2018-AT-smu-DOT-edu-DOT-sg

 ## News
-* I am awarded the SMU Presidential Doctoral Fellowships (2021-20222) for outstanding research, thanks to SMU!
+* I am awarded the SMU Presidential Doctoral Fellowship (2021-20222) for outstanding research, thanks to SMU!
 * Our paper titled **Knowledge Compilation with Reinforcement Learning for Routes** has been accepted for publication at the 31st *International Conference on Automated Planning and Scheduling (ICAPS), 2021*, to be held in Sun Yat-Sen University, Guangzhou, China!

 <!-- I have three broad research interests.